6 Best Wadis In Oman For An Exciting Day Trip From Muscat

 There are larger pools at this wadi, too, where the Cliff Diving World Championships were held.

-If you’re in the area you may decide to spend time at Bimmah sinkhole, known for its azure waters.
+🚗 Bonus stop: If you’re in the area, you may decide to spend time at Bimmah sinkhole, known for its azure waters and identified as a meteor crash site.

-A steep descent leads you to a pristine pool where you can take a swim or enjoy the park nearby, which features a playground for kids and place to sit down for a picnic.
+A steep descent leads you to a pristine pool where you can take a swim or enjoy the park nearby, which features a playground for kids and a place to sit down for a picnic.

-3. Visit Wadi Ad Dayqah
+3. Wadi Ad Dayqah

 One of the most accessible wadis to Muscat is Wadi Ad Dayqah, a popular tourist attraction and often crowded on the weekends.